bukharin/grandi/README.md

 ### Sending streams

-To follow.
+Sending is supported; examples and utilities are provided in this package.
+More comprehensive documentation to follow.

 ### Other

 To find out the version of NDI(tm), use:

-    grandiose.version(); // e.g. 'NDI SDK WIN64 00:29:47 Jun 26 2018 3.5.9.0'
+    grandi.version(); // e.g. 'NDI SDK WIN64 00:29:47 Jun 26 2018 3.5.9.0'

 To check if the installed CPU is supported for NDI(tm), use:

-    grandiose.isSupportedCPU(); // e.g. true
+    grandi.isSupportedCPU(); // e.g. true

 ## Status, support and further development

-Support for sending streams is in progress.
-Support for x86, Mac and Linux platforms is being considered.
+Support for sending streams is available.
+Support for x86, Mac and Linux platforms is provided as noted above.

-Although the architecture of grandiose is such that it could be used at scale in production environments, development is not yet complete.
-In its current state, it is recommended that this software is used in development environments and for building prototypes.
-Future development will make this more appropriate for production use.

 Contributions can be made via pull requests and will be considered by the author on their merits.
-Enhancement requests and bug reports should be raised as github issues.
-For support, please contact [Streampunk Media](http://www.streampunk.media/).
+Enhancement requests and bug reports should be raised as GitHub issues.

 ## License

  Apart from the exceptions in the following section, this software is released under the Apache 2.0 license.
-Copyright 2018 Streampunk Media Ltd.
+See the [LICENSE](./LICENSE) file for details.

+ Attribution: This is a maintained fork of Streampunk Grandiose.
+Portions are derived from the original Grandiose project and community forks under the Apache 2.0 license.
+See the [NOTICE](./NOTICE.md) file for attribution details.

 ### License exceptions